 The Plan also includes two appendices.
-Appendix A contains the community survey questions and responses, as well as the stakeholder interview questions.
-Appendix B contains additional maps of some of the areas that are suggested for further surveying or historic preservation work.
+Appendix A (to the Historic Preservation Plan) contains the community survey questions and responses, as well as the stakeholder interview questions.
+Appendix B (to the Historic Preservation Plan) contains additional maps of some of the areas that are suggested for further surveying or historic preservation work.